Back to wheaton.edu

 GAY CELIBATE ASCETICISM: An Exploration of Eros and Desire in the Theologies of Augustine and Contemporary Anglicanism

-In this lecture, Dr. David Bennett will explore how a distinctly Anglican Augustinianism can provide a non-stoical or non-repressive theology of gay celibacy.
-By probing concepts of eros, desire, the Trinitarian relations (particularly, Christology), he will journey through Augustine’s theology of desire and virginity, Oliver O’Donovan’s ethics of moral order, Sarah Coakley’s new asceticism, Richard Hooker’s Lawes and Graham Ward’s queer approach to redemptive erotics to affirm a renewed account of orthodox sexual ethics, which can lead to flourishing for LBGTQI+ people, but remain continuous with historic orthodoxy.
+In this lecture, Dr. David Bennett explored how a distinctly Anglican Augustinianism could provide a non-stoical or non-repressive theology of gay celibacy.
+By probing concepts of eros, desire, and the Trinitarian relations (particularly Christology), he journeyed through Augustine’s theology of desire and virginity, Oliver O’Donovan’s ethics of moral order, Sarah Coakley’s new asceticism, Richard Hooker’s Lawes, and Graham Ward’s queer approach to redemptive erotics, affirming a renewed account of orthodox sexual ethics, which could lead to flourishing for LGBTQI+ people while remaining continuous with historic orthodoxy.

-This inaugural lecture is sponsored and hosted by the Sexual & Gender Identity Institute, directed by Dr. Mark Yarhouse.
+This inaugural lecture was sponsored and hosted by the Sexual & Gender Identity Institute, directed by Dr. Mark Yarhouse.